 Student learning outcomes assessment is our priority.
 Instructional Support assists individual departments, colleges, the General Education Committee, the Senate Outcomes Assessment Committee, and other programs on campus in establishing clearly articulated, assessable student learning goals and appropriate measures to gather high-quality data about student learning.
 We help faculty understand and meet Middle States and Niagara University requirements for assessment.
 Training or workshops in this area are available upon request; campuswide workshops on assessment are offered each semester.

 Each semester, Instructional Support offers a variety of workshops, presentations, and tutorials related to instructional technology.
 The focus of these professional development activities is not simply furthering technological competence, but rather thinking critically and deliberately about the most appropriate and effective ways to use technology as instructional tools to enhance student learning.
-Instructional Support regularly offers Blackboard 101 and Advanced Blackboard training, workshops related to distance and online education, Microsoft applications, classroom response systems, and Web 2.0 (blogs, wikis, podcasting, social networking).
-Workshops offered each semester change based on demand; however, technology tutorials are always available upon request.
+Instructional Support regularly offers Canvas Basics and Advanced Canvas training, workshops related to distance and online education, self-paced online courses and single-subject workshops, Microsoft applications, classroom response systems, and Web 2.0 (blogs, wikis, podcasting, social networking).
+Workshops offered each semester change based on demand; however, technology tutorials, self-paced online workshops, and one-on-one sessions are always available upon request.

 Center for the Advancement of Scholarship, Teaching, and Learning (CASTL)